microsoft/AL-Go/Scenarios/CustomizingALGoForGitHub.md

 > \[!TIP\]
-> The recommended way to create a new repository based on your indirect AL-Go template is to create a new repository based on [AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) or [AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource), create a GhTokenWorkflow secret and then run the `Update AL-Go System Files` workflow with your indirect template specied.
+> The recommended way to create a new repository based on your indirect AL-Go template is to create a new repository based on [AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) or [AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource), create a GhTokenWorkflow secret and then run the `Update AL-Go System Files` workflow with your indirect template specified.